 Find a great company with products you love, make a minimum five-year commitment and never look back.

 For example, I now own two large websites.
 At one time I had four large websites.
-Knowing what I know now, I would have only done ONE website and focused 100% of my time on that.
+Knowing what I know now, I would have only built ONE website and focused 100% of my time and energy on that.